claranet/tfwrapper/README.md

 The following files are required:

-- `templates/{provider}/common/state.tf.jinja2`: AWS S3 or Azure Storage state backend configuration template.
+- `templates/{provider}/common/state.tf.jinja2`: AWS S3 or Azure Blob Storage state backend configuration template.
 - `templates/{provider}/basic/main.tf`: the default Terraform configuration for new stacks.
 The whole `template/{provider}/basic` directory is copied on stack initialization.

 For example with AWS: